 Different motorcycle styles require different types of saddle bags, so we can’t just make a sweeping claim that if you measure from A to B, then buy this style or that style.
-Instead, let’s approach this based on motorcycle type: sport bike vs. cruiser vs. standard, exhaust placement, rear shock style, seat style, etc. My goal for this article is to help you determine what type of throw over saddle bags to purchase without having to install a mounting system, brackets or stays.
-While this may not be possible on every bike in every travel situation, there are plenty of saddle bags that will fit your needs without spending more money on complicated mounting system.
+Instead, let’s approach this based on motorcycle type: sport bike vs. cruiser vs. standard, exhaust placement, rear shock style, seat style, etc. My goal for this article is to help you determine what type of throw-over hard bags to purchase without having to install a mounting system, brackets or stays.
+While this may not be possible on every bike in every travel situation, there are plenty of saddlebags that will fit your needs without spending more money on a complicated mounting system.

-To determine what size you should buy, measurements should be taken from the front of the rear turn signal, to the back of the rider’s seat.
+To determine what size you should buy, measurements should be taken from the front of the rear turn signal to the back of the rider’s seat.
 Some sport bikes have rider’s seats that are separate from the passenger seat or cowl cover.
-But other sport bikes have a one piece seat.
+But other sports bikes have a one-piece seat.
 In this case, find the point in the seat that transitions to the passenger portion and use that for your measurement point.
 Also, if you will be carrying a passenger, you will need to measure that width from the turn indicator light to the rear of the passenger foot peg.
-Honestly, the way rear pegs are set on a sport bike doesn’t leave much room for saddle bags and your passengers boot.
+Honestly, the way rear pegs are set on a sports bike doesn’t leave much room for saddle bags and your passenger’s boots.
 If you plan to do two up trips on your sport bike often, I’d consider a sport touring motorcycle instead, for your passenger’s sake.
 A happy passenger is a happy rider.
 Back to the measurements.

-The second measurement should be taken on the side with the exhaust pipe since the pipe placement is going to determine how tall your bags can be. measure from the top of the seat, down to two inches from the pipe.
-You want to keep the bottom of the bag and a minimum of 1 inch away from a hot pipe, and 2 inches is ideal.
-Sport bike saddle bags are tear drop shaped so they fit the angles of the sloping exhaust.
+The second measurement should be taken on the side of the exhaust pipe since the pipe placement is going to determine how tall your bags can be. measure from the top of the seat, down to two inches from the pipe.
+You want to keep the bottom of the bag a minimum of 1 inch away from a hot pipe, and 2 inches is ideal.
+Sportbike saddle bags are tear drop shaped so they fit the angles of the sloping exhaust.
 The narrow end of the bag should go towards the rear giving the pipe more room.
-This is not the case with every sport bike, but, in general this is the case.
+This is not the case with every sports bike, but, in general, this is the case.

-Now that you have the measurements, you need to transfer those measurements to a set of throw over bags.
-On a sport bike the saddle bags need to sit up high so they don’t sag down and under the rear of the bike.
+Now that you have the measurements, you need to transfer those measurements to a set of throw-over bags.
+On a sports bike, the saddle bags need to sit up high so they don’t sag down and under the rear of the bike.
 So use that width measurement to make sure the bags can be adjusted to accommodate that maximum width.
 With the bags sitting up high, you can incorporate the height measurement to make sure they are clear of your pipes.
 Lastly, check the length to make sure the bag will fit without interfering with the rear turn indicators, or with your riding position, or your passenger’s ability to use the foot pegs.

-If you need a larger set of bags that what’s available without hardware, you may have to consider installing some kind of stay brackets to support larger bags and prevent them from sagging into the rear wheel.
-Check to see what’s available from your bike manufacturer or from the bag manufacturer as many will have bike specific brackets and stays.
-If you need something with brackets, I highly recommend the SW-Motech Blaze saddle bag system.
-It’s great for smaller bikes and the mounting brackets are easily removable and don’t spoil the lines of your sport bike.
+If you need a larger set of bags than what’s available without hardware, you may have to consider installing some kind of stay brackets to support larger bags and prevent them from sagging into the rear wheel.
+Check to see what’s available from your bike manufacturer or from the bag manufacturer as many will have bike-specific brackets and stays.
+If you need something with brackets, I highly recommend the SW-Motech Blaze saddlebag system.
+It’s great for smaller bikes and the mounting brackets are easily removable and don’t spoil the lines of your sports bike.

-One more consideration with a sport bike is an under tail exhaust.
+One more consideration with a sports bike is a tail-ed exhaust.
 This presents a set of problems that you’ll have to consider.
-Depending on the placement of your exhaust, you may have to consider bags with some kind of heat resistant layer on the exterior portion that comes close to the pipes.
+Depending on the placement of your exhaust, you may have to consider bags with some kind of heat-resistant layer on the exterior portion that comes close to the pipes.
 Also, this will determine how you will secure the bags.
 Under tail exhaust prevents you from running a strap under the seat, so you will have to consider how your bags will stay secure on your specific motorcycle.